Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Introduction

-\begin{enumerate} \item We show that our non-linear kernel admits $\pi$ as a stationary distribution and study its asymptotic properties. \item We present a practical implementation that enables the simulation of this kernel for different choices of the proposal distribution. \end{enumerate}
+\begin{enumerate} \item We show that our non-linear kernel admits $\pi$ as a stationary distribution and study its asymptotic properties. \item We present a practical implementation based on the simulation of a system of interacting particles that enables the simulation of this kernel for different choices of the proposal distribution. \end{enumerate}

 \paragraph{Analytical study.} Starting from an initial distribution $\mu_0\in\pb(E)$, the law $\mu_t$ of the nonlinear chain at the $t$-th iteration satisfies